chlorpheniramine/dextromethorp/phenylephrine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
+How should I use this medicine?Take this medicine by mouth.
+Follow the directions on the label.
+Use the dropper that was provided with this medicine to measure each dose.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.

 Patients over 60 years old may have a stronger reaction to this medicine and need a smaller dose.